Top 10 Players With the Most Red Cards in Football History (Ranked)

 A red card is awarded for multiple reasons.
 Here are a few of the main reasons:

-- A rash tackle with the intention of hurting the opposition player.
+- A rash tackle to hurt the opposition player.

 - Clashing with the opposition players.